A brief history of English spelling

 One of the important factors in the difficulty of English spelling today comes from a change in the sound of spoken English which took place gradually between the 15th and the early 17th centuries.
 This affected mainly the seven long vowels of Middle English, and is known as the Great Vowel Shift.
 It was first studied and named by the Danish linguist Otto Jespersen (1860–1943).

 The sound of some of these vowels has altered further between the 17th century and today.
-The changes did not all take place at the same time, and there were more stages than those shown below.
+The changes did not all take place at the same time, and there were more stages than those shown in the table on the right.
 Some of the sounds involved are no longer used in standard English, and there is no distinct spelling for them.

 c.1400 c.1600 c.2000